zirconeey/zirconeey.github.io/_pages/about.md

 # 🧪 Research Experiences

 * Completed:
-  * [_Effects of Rank-Based Categorized Scoring in National College Entrance Examination (Gaokao) on Involution of Highschool Students_](../linked_files/Effects of Rank-Based Categorized Scoring in National College Entrance Examination (Gaokao) on Involution of Highschool Students.pdf), First Co-Author, Guided by [Xi Weng](https://en.gsm.pku.edu.cn/faculty/wengxi125/), 31st Challenger Cup of Peking University, Special Prize.
+  * [_Effects of Rank-Based Categorized Scoring in National College Entrance Examination (Gaokao) on Involution of Highschool Students_](../linked_files/等级赋分制对高考考生内卷程度的影响.pdf), First Co-Author, Guided by [Xi Weng](https://en.gsm.pku.edu.cn/faculty/wengxi125/), 31st Challenger Cup of Peking University, Special Prize.
   Cooperated with 5 other teammates and took main responsibility for data analysis and paper writing.
   * [_Performance or Effort?
 The Effect of Inter-Team Competition on Intra-Team Peer Evaluation_](../linked_files/Performance or Effort?
 The Effect of Inter-Team Competition on Intra-Team Peer Evaluation.pdf), First Co-Author, Guided by [Juanjuan Meng](https://en.gsm.pku.edu.cn/faculty/jumeng/), 32nd Challenger Cup of Peking University.